yoember/yoember.github.io/index.md

 })
 ```

-If the saving process is successful, 'fulfilled', then we will get back a response from the server, what we can catch in our function parameter.
+If the saving process is successful, 'fulfilled', then we will get back a response from the server, which we can catch in our function parameter.

-We have to move our lines, which showing our success message inside this new function, because we would like to show that message only, when the data is really saved.
+We have to relocate the code that displays our success message to be inside this new function, because we would like to show the success message only when the data is actually saved.

-If you would simply just copy paste and you use the classic, ES5 JavaScript syntax, you will realize the code will not work as expected.
+If you simply copy and paste the snippet below (which uses ES5 JavaScript syntax), you will see that the code does not work as expected.
 (In the following snippet, I mix the ES5 `function` and ES6 string interpolation syntax.
 It is not nice.)

 ``` javascript
 newInvitation.save().then(function(response) {